thekondor/i3-extra-workspace/README.md

 # i3-extra-workspace

-Tool to create and navigate to an extra supplementary (against focused one) workspace.
+Scratchpad for each workspace.
+Tiny utility to create and navigate to an extra supplementary (against focused one) workspace.

 ```
 # '2:work' is a focused workspace